-- Complete Online Admissions Application
+- · Admission Application with Signature Page.

-- Final, official and certified university transcripts.
+- · Final, official and certified university transcripts.

+- Curriculum Vitae (C.V.)

 - Health Certificate

-- Photocopy of the applicant's Oatar ID card

-- (Non-Qatari applicants must provide a copy of their passport).
+- · Photocopy of the applicant's Qatar ID card (Non-Qatari applicants must provide a copy of their passport).

-- Two recent identical passport-size photographs with white back ground
+- Two recent passport sized photographs

-- Application Fees: OR350
+- Application Fees: QR350

-Admission to the Master of Quranic Sciences and Exegesis is offered in the Fall Semester only.
-For additional information about the program, please see their website at: http://www.gu.edu.ga/ar/sharia
+Admission to the Master of Quranic Sciences and Exeges is offered in the Fall and Spring Semesters.
+For additional information about the program, please contact us at islamicstudy@qu.edu.qa following:

-Master in Quranic Sciences and Exegesis

-A minimum of 33 credit hours are required to complete the Master of Quranic Sciences and Exegesis including the following:
+Master in Quranic Sciences and Exegesis A minimum of 33 credit hours are required to complete the Master of Quranic Sciences and Exegesis including the